DimitriPalmer22/Relapse-Code-Documentation/Documentation/Journal System.md

 - Interactable objects throughout the level
-- When the player interacts with them,
+- When the player interacts with them, a page appears on the screen
+	- The page will have text on it
+- The journal will be update